 - Primary Reading and Math Centers – True or False file folders activity, clip cards, and matching cards

 - Question and Answer Slides – set up laptops or tablets, each set includes a question slide followed by the revealed answer for students to check their work and receive immediate feedback.

-Planning for practice everyday (vs. huge “cram sessions”) is the key to success.
-With young first graders, we aren’t even talking about “the test.”
+Planning for practice everyday (vs. huge “cram sessions”) is the key to success in preparing for the map assessments.
+With early learners in kindergarten and first grade, we aren't even talking about high-stakes test.
 Instead we are focused on applying our problem-solving skills to “show what we know.”

 Important Information about Student Achievement and Test Scores

 I cannot wrap up this article without mentioning the elephant in the room – as an educator working with young children, I didn't support school districts decisions to use formal testing to measure child's academic ability.
 From observation during test administration, it was difficult to watch children choosing an answer based on their favorite color (that happens!) or a students answers several questions incorrectly based on not fully understanding the language usage.